abhishek-kumar-code/Redfish_Public/Specification.md

 On success, the "subscribe" action shall return with HTTP status 201 (CREATED) and the Location header in the response shall contain a URI giving the location of the newly created "subscription" resource.
 The body of the response, if any, shall contain a representation of the subscription resource.
 Sending an HTTP GET to the subscription resource shall return the configuration of the subscription.

+Clients begin receiving events once a subscription has been registered with the service and do not receive events retroactively.
+Historical events are not retained by the service.

 #### Event Message Objects

 Event message objects POSTed to the specified client endpoint shall contain the properties as described in the Redfish Event Schema.